Thor: Ragnarok: Marketing

 For the week of August 21, Ragnarok once again had the most social media conversations, according to comScore and its PreAct service.
 New clips of Thor and Hulk fighting, released on the same day as the Floyd Mayweather Jr. vs. Conor McGregor fight, helped generate the 57,000 new conversations for the week.
 From September 25 to October 15, Ragnarok had the second-most social media conversations according to the service, and was once again first for the week of October 16 following the release of extended clips and plot details.
 Beginning October 6, 2017, Disney California Adventure showed a sneak peek of the film at the Sunset Showcase Theater in Hollywood Land, presented in 3D with "special in-theater effects".
-Ahead of the United States release of the film, Hemsworth, Hiddleston, Blanchett, Goldblum, Ruffalo, and Thompson appeared with James Corden on The Late Late Show with James Corden to present a "4D" version of the film, which was actually a stage play.
+Ahead of the United States release of the film, Hemsworth, Hiddleston, Blanchett, Goldblum, Ruffalo, and Thompson appeared with James Corden on the late-night talk show The Late Late Show with James Corden (2015–2023) to present a "4D" version of the film, which was actually a stage play.
 The cast performed various scenes from the film live in low-budget costumes and with cardboard stage props.
 Additional promotional partners of the film included Red Robin, United Healthcare, and Screenvision Media.

 Release

 Theatrical

-Thor: Ragnarok had its world premiere at the El Capitan Theatre in Los Angeles on October 10, 2017, and its Australian premiere took place on October 13, on the Gold Coast.
+Thor: Ragnarok had its world premiere at the El Capitan Theatre in Hollywood, Los Angeles, on October 10, 2017, and its Australian premiere took place on October 13, on the Gold Coast.
 It was released in the United Kingdom on October 24, 2017, with additional international releases on October 25, and in Australia on October 26.
 The film was released in the United States and Canada on November 3, in 4,080 theaters, of which over 3,400 were 3D, 381 were IMAX and IMAX 3D, and 204 were D-Box.
 The film opened in 1,187 IMAX theaters globally, which was a November opening weekend record.
 It was originally scheduled for release on July 28, 2017.
 Thor: Ragnarok is part of Phase Three of the MCU.